tecangenomics/nudup/README.md

-                        and named pipes (default: /tmp) --old-samtools        required for compatibility with samtools sort style in samtools versions <=0.1.19 --rmdup-only          does not create a markdup file -v, --version         show program's version number and exit -h, --help            show this help message and exit
+                        and named pipes (default: /tmp) --old-samtools        required for compatibility with samtools sort style in samtools versions <=0.1.19 --rmdup-only          required for only outputting duplicates removed file -v, --version         show program's version number and exit -h, --help            show this help message and exit
 ```